Babylon in the Book of Revelation

 #3 False Religion

 In Revelation 17, Babylon symbolizes the Great Harlot.
 She is named “Mystery, Babylon the Great.”
 She is the epitome of false religion.
-We won’t go into great detail here, but you can read all about the Great Harlot in The Great Harlot.
+We won’t go into great detail here, but you can read all about the Great Harlot in our article The Great Harlot.

 #4 Global Economy

 We now come to chapter 18 of Revelation.
 We should note that this is a new vision given by a different angel than the one in chapter 17.
-So, even though we have the same term, Babylon, we will get a different perspective on the characteristics of the term.
+So, even though we have the same term we will get a different perspective on the characteristics of the term.
 Look for that reality as you read, starting with the introductory text:

 “After these things I saw another angel coming down from heaven, having great authority, and the earth was illumined with his glory.
 And he cried out with a mighty voice, saying, ‘Fallen, fallen is Babylon the great!
 She has become a dwelling place of demons and a prison of every unclean spirit, and a prison of every unclean and hateful bird.
 For all the nations have drunk of the wine of the passion of her immorality, and the kings of the earth have committed acts of immorality with her, and the merchants of the earth have become rich by the wealth of her sensuality.’”
 Revelation 18:1-3 NASB